enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/parameters.rst

 Global parameters
 +++++++++++++++++++++++

 These parameters are set inside the JQM database table named GLOBALPARAMETER.
-There is no GUI or CLI to modify these, therefore they have to be altered directly inside the database with your tool of choice.
+There is no CLI to modify these, therefore they have to be altered directly inside the database with your tool of choice or through the GUI.

 +----------------------------+-----------------------------------------------------------------------------------------------------+--------------------+---------+-----------------+
 | Name                       | Description                                                                                         | Default            | Restart | Nullable        |